EmadSeliem/android-two-way-data-binding/README.md

 # two-way-data-binding

-Login screen is one of the most importants screens that most of applications have, usually we need avlidations on fileds and before we are using textwacthers to listen for changes on EditText and dispaly errors on TextInputLayout.
+Login screen is one of the most important screens that most of applications have, to do a sample validations on fields like watching text cahnge on Editetxt we are using textwacthers .
+But with data binding we can do this validation on sample and organized way.

 So I created this sample project to explian how we can do validations for different views using two way data binind and Binding adapters.